video-dev/hls.js/README.md

 - Safari for Mac 8+ (beta)
 - Safari for ipadOS 13+

-**Please note:** iOS Safari (iPhones) does not support the MediaSource API.
+**Please note:** iOS Safari on iPhone does not support the MediaSource API.
 This includes all browsers on iOS as well as apps using UIWebView and WKWebView.

-Safari browsers (iOS, ipadOS and macOS) do however have built-in HLS support through the plain video "tag" source URL.
+Safari browsers (iOS, iPadOS, and macOS) have built-in HLS support through the plain video "tag" source URL.
 See the example below (Getting Started) to run appropriate feature detection and choose between using Hls.js or natively built-in HLS support.

-When a platform has neither MediaSource nor native HLS support, you will not be able to play HLS.
+When a platform has neither MediaSource nor native HLS support, the browser cannot play HLS.

-_Keep in mind that if the intention is to support HLS on multiple platforms, beyond those compatible with hls.js, the HLS streams need to strictly follow the specifications of RFC8216, especially if apps, smart TVs and set-top boxes are to be supported._
+_Keep in mind that if the intention is to support HLS on multiple platforms, beyond those compatible with hls.js, the HLS streams need to strictly follow the specifications of RFC8216, especially if apps, smart TVs, and set-top boxes are to be supported._

 Find a support matrix of the MediaSource API here: https://developer.mozilla.org/en-US/docs/Web/API/MediaSource